 Mandarin Goby Fish Care 101:

-Foods and feeding are the foremost concern for any aquarist wishing to keep a green mandarin fish (Synchiropus splendidus).
+Foods and feeding are the foremost concern for any aquarist wishing to keep a marine mandarin fish (Synchiropus splendidus).
 Most critical in the diet of a mandarin is (1) constant availability of feeding opportunities and (2) food sources that are varied but primarily consist of enriched pods.
 If you get these two things right, Mandarin Goby fish care is fun, easy, and affordable!

 Mandarin Goby Fish Care: What do Mandarins eat?